nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

 The execution of this endpoint should return a `HTTP 201` if everything goes okay.
 Satisfactory conditions include:

-   - When GATEWAY receives a signature from the service endpoint and verifies the signature.
+   - When NODE receives a signature from the service endpoint and verifies the signature.

-   - Having the `did`, GATEWAY fetches the DDO related with this `did`.
+   - Having the `did`, NODE fetches the DDO related with this `did`.

-   - GATEWAY records the `serviceAgreementId` as corresponding to the given `did`.
+   - NODE records the `serviceAgreementId` as corresponding to the given `did`.

-   - GATEWAY executes the Service Agreement by calling `EscrowAccessSecretStoreTemplate.createAgreement`, providing it with the agreementId and all the agreement values
+   - NODE executes the Service Agreement by calling `EscrowAccessSecretStoreTemplate.createAgreement`, providing it with the agreementId and all the agreement values

-   - GATEWAY starts listening for the `publisher` events from the events section of the service definition.
+   - NODE starts listening for the `publisher` events from the events section of the service definition.

-1. After receiving the HTTP response confirmation from GATEWAY, the CONSUMER starts listening for the `AgreementCreated` events specified in the corresponding service definition, filtering them by `agreementId`.
+1. After receiving the HTTP response confirmation from NODE, the CONSUMER starts listening for the `AgreementCreated` events specified in the corresponding service definition, filtering them by `agreementId`.

 ### Execution of the service agreement